City Of Dallas Takes New Approach On Panhandlers

-DALLAS (CBSDFW.COM)- The city of Dallas is once again taking a crack at the persistent problem of aggressive panhandlers.
+DALLAS (CBSDFW.COM) – The City of Dallas is once again taking a crack at the persistent problem of aggressive panhandlers.

 This time, it’s at work on a marketing campaign taking aim at people who give.

-Using the slogan “Give Right”, the campaign aims to redirect donations to organizations that help the homeless with housing, mental health services, or workforce training.
+Using the slogan “Give Right,” the campaign aims to redirect donations to organizations that help the homeless with housing, mental health services, or workforce training.

 “You’ll see the messaging on billboards, social media,” said Nadia Chandler-Hardy, the city’s chief of community services.